 - 6. Reporting: Power and status disparities between an alleged harasser and the subject of harassment may sometimes make confrontation of the offender ineffective or undesirable.
 If, in the judgment of the person being harassed, informal, direct communication between individuals is ineffective or undesirable, the subject of harassment is urged to report the alleged harassment.
 A report may also be made by a third party who has certain knowledge of the situation. - 7.
 The report can be made to the cleric's pastor, principal, supervisor or the vicar for clergy.
 A pastor, principal, or other supervisor will refer all situations involving clerics to the vicar for clergy for him to handle. - 8.
-The subject of the alleged harassment also has the right to report the harassment to the bishop or the vicar general. - Any acts of retaliation are to be reported immediately, as above.
+The subject of the alleged harassment also has the right to report the harassment to the bishop or the vicar general. - 9.
+Any acts of retaliation are to be reported immediately, as above.
 Any cleric found to have retaliated against someone for reporting sexual harassment will be subject to disciplinary action. - 10.
 Informal Resolution: With the consent of the person making the complaint, the vicar for clergy may attempt to resolve the matter in an informal manner.
 If this can be done successfully and to the satisfaction of the person making the complaint, then the vicar for clergy will write a summary of the complaint and the resolution.
-He will maintain a copy of the written summary. - 11.
-Formal Complaint: After or instead of an informal process, the complainant may make a formal complaint either verbally or in writing.
-It is helpful to the process for the complainant to be as detailed as possible regarding the identity of the accused, the nature of the acts, the time and place of the acts and special circumstances surrounding the acts (e.g., use of drugs or alcohol, force or threats, gifts or promises).
-If the complainant makes the complaint verbally, the authority receiving the complaint will document the complaint.
-The complainant is encouraged, but not required, to review the written report for accuracy and sign it.
-Even if the person making the complaint does not sign the document, the claim will still be investigated. - 12.
-Individuals who believe they have been or currently are being harassed are encouraged to maintain a written record of objectionable conduct to document the allegations.
-Note: Such documentation is not privileged and may be subject to discovery by criminal or civil courts. - 13.
-The process that will be followed in investigating a formal complaint is available on the diocesan web site.
+He will maintain a copy of the written summary.